arinze-edeh/cloud-infrastructure-devops-labs/aws/automation-iac/README.md

 ## Overview

-This repository documents a collection of hands-on AWS infrastructure automation projects completed using the AWS CLI, CloudFormation, and serverless services.
-Each project demonstrates a self-contained, production-oriented workflow covering provisioning, configuration, IAM scoping, event-driven architecture, and operational verification.
+A collection of AWS infrastructure automation projects built entirely through the CLI and CloudFormation, with no console interaction at any stage.
+Each project is self-contained, fully documented, and structured around patterns common in scalable SaaS platforms, internal DevOps tooling, and cloud-native systems.

-The work in this directory reflects principles expected in professional DevOps environments: reproducible deployments driven entirely by code, least-privilege IAM design, structured audit trails, observable infrastructure, and systematic troubleshooting with documented resolution paths.

-All projects were executed without reliance on the AWS Management Console.
-Every resource was provisioned, verified, and decommissioned exclusively through CLI-driven or IaC-driven workflows, making each implementation suitable as a reference for CI/CD pipeline integration.
+These projects simulate production-style infrastructure scenarios including web service provisioning, event-driven message processing, and audit-compliant data pipelines.
+They reflect the engineering standards expected in environments where reproducibility, security, and observability are non-negotiable.

+**Consistent practices across all projects:**

+- All resources provisioned, verified, and decommissioned through CLI or IaC workflows
+- Least-privilege IAM applied at every layer
+- Every deployment phase confirmed with read-back verification commands
+- Structured troubleshooting with documented error resolution paths

 ---